sampath1004/Sampath-lic-lab-report/currentmirror.md

 ### Inference:

 The higher-than-expected gain suggests the circuit might have additional gain contributions from parasitic effects or device mismatches.

-The high bandwidth (406.16 MHz) confirms that the amplifier can operate in high-frequency applications.

 The gain deviation could also be due to underestimation of drain resistance or transconductance variations.